 Your child can return to normal life right away.
-Ask your child's health care provider about when and how to return to any medications that were stopped for the tests.
+Ask your child's healthcare provider about when and how to return to any medicines that were stopped for the tests.
 You can expect test results within about 7 days.

 Helping your child prepare

 You can help your child have a more positive experience by preparing him or her in advance.
 How you do this depends on your child's needs.

 - Explain the tests to your child in brief and simple terms.
 For lung capacity testing, be sure to describe "the box" to your child.
 It will help to get a look at it in advance, if possible.

 - Younger children tend to have shorter attention spans, so any preparation should take place shortly before a test.
 Older children should be given more time to understand the test in advance.

 - Have your child practice blowing on party favors or pinwheels to help prepare for the sustained breaths needed during these tests.

 - Make sure your child understands which body parts will be involved.

 - Describe how the tests will feel as best you can.
 Also, prepare your child for what to expect afterward.
 Allow your child to ask questions.